huggingface/pytorch-image-models/README.md

 ### Feb 12, 2020
 * Add EfficientNet-L2 and B0-B7 NoisyStudent weights ported from [Tensorflow TPU](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet)

-### Feb 6, 2020
-* Add RandAugment trained EfficientNet-ES (EdgeTPU-Small) weights with 78.1 top-1.
-Trained by [Andrew Lavin](https://github.com/andravin) (see Training section for hparams)

-### Feb 1/2, 2020
-* Port new EfficientNet-B8 (RandAugment) weights, these are different than the B8 AdvProp, different input normalization.
-* Update results csv files on all models for ImageNet validation and three other test sets
-* Push PyPi package update

-### Jan 31, 2020
-* Update ResNet50 weights with a new 79.038 result from further JSD / AugMix experiments.
-Full command line for reproduction in training section below.

-### Jan 11/12, 2020
-* Master may be a bit unstable wrt to training, these changes have been tested but not all combos
-* Implementations of AugMix added to existing RA and AA.
-Including numerous supporting pieces like JSD loss (Jensen-Shannon divergence + CE), and AugMixDataset
-* SplitBatchNorm adaptation layer added for implementing Auxiliary BN as per AdvProp paper
-* ResNet-50 AugMix trained model w/ 79% top-1 added
-* `seresnext26tn_32x4d` - 77.99 top-1, 93.75 top-5 added to tiered experiment, higher img/s than 't' and 'd'

-### Jan 3, 2020
-* Add RandAugment trained EfficientNet-B0 weight with 77.7 top-1.
-Trained by [Michael Klachko](https://github.com/michaelklachko) with this code and recent hparams (see Training section)
-* Add `avg_checkpoints.py` script for post training weight averaging and update all scripts with header docstrings and shebangs.

 ## Introduction

 For each competition, personal, or freelance project involving images + Convolution Neural Networks, I build on top of an evolving collection of code and models.
 This repo contains a (somewhat) cleaned up and paired down iteration of that code.
 Hopefully it'll be of use to others.